Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Replica computation of the Franz-Parisi free entropy: error-landscape around a sampled configuration from a generic loss function

 \subsection{Upper bound to the Franz-Parisi entropy}

-~ As observed in the main text, when $\alpha = 0$ the Franz-Parisi entropy is maximal since it measures the log of the total volume of configurations at a certain overlap $S$ from a given point on the sphere; since every point on the sphere is equivalent, this quantity does not depend at all on the reference $\tilde{\boldsymbol{w}}$ that is picked.
+~ As observed in the main text, when $\alpha = 0$ the Franz-Parisi entropy is maximal since it measures the log of the total volume of configurations at a certain overlap $t_{\mathrm{d}}$ from a given point on the sphere; since every point on the sphere is equivalent, this quantity does not depend at all on the reference $\tilde{\boldsymbol{w}}$ that is picked.
+Therefore we can safely choose $\tilde{w}_i = 1$ for all $i = 1, \dots, N$.
 In formulas: